Are There More Car Accidents in Summer or Winter?

 With these driving tips in mind, you can enjoy a safe and enjoyable time on the road this summer.

-• Check fluid levels: It’s always a good idea to take your car into the mechanic before a road trip.
+- Check fluid levels: It’s always a good idea to take your car to the mechanic before a road trip.
 Have them check the fluid levels, as well as brakes, belts, hoses, and lights.

-• Pack an emergency kit: In addition to towels and sunscreen, make sure you pack a roadside emergency kit.
-Include items such as water, snacks, flashlight, jumper cables, first aid kit, flares, and a spare tire.
+- Pack an emergency kit: In addition to towels and sunscreen, make sure you pack a roadside emergency kit.
+Include items such as water, snacks, a flashlight, jumper cables, a first aid kit, flares, and a spare tire.
 You never know when you might need them.

 Call an Experienced Car Accident Lawyer